Softicles/Fine-tuning_an_OCR/README.md

 ## Project Overview

-The goal of this project is to **fine-tune PaddleOCR’s recognition model** to better recognize and transcribe my personal handwriting.
+The goal of this project is to **fine-tune PaddleOCR’s recognition model** to recognize my handwriting better.
 While PaddleOCR provides powerful general-purpose text detection and recognition tools, its accuracy drops significantly when used with my handwriting, even though I think my hand writing is not that bad.
 Therefore, I want to train it using my handwriting so that it can recognize my handwriting with high accuracy.

 - The PaddleOCR model to fine-tune: [English ultra-lightweight PP-OCRv3 model](https://github.com/PaddlePaddle/PaddleOCR/blob/main/docs/version2.x/model/index.md)
 - PaddleOCR toolkit: version **2.6.1**